Andrej Blatnik: Awards

 In 1984 he won the Zlata Ptica award for his first book of short stories, Šopki za Adama venijo, in 1991 the Župančič Award of the City of Ljubljana for his book of short stories Menjave kož, and in 2002 the highest Slovene cultural award, the Prešeren Foundation Award, for his book of short stories Zakon želje.
 His novel Spremeni me was shortlisted for best novel of the year (the Kresnik Award) in 2009, and his book of essays and literary studies Neonski pečati for the best book of essays (the Rožanc Award) in 2006.
+In 2021 he was shortlisted for the annual Cankar Award.
+In 2024, his book of essays Knjige na potiwas shortlisted for the best book of essays award, the Rožanc award.
+He won the Neda Pagon award for his lifetime work as an editor.

 Publications

 Blatnik's first book, Šopki za Adama venijo, is regarded in Slovenia as the first independent book of the generation of the 1980s.
 His popular topic is "the relations between the sexes, which he treats with sophistication, good humour, and irony.
 Chance encounters, fleeting relationships, resigned farewells, misunderstandings, and reconciliations are the stuff of many of his short stories.
 In view of his travels, especially in the United States, the human landscape is frequently cosmopolitan.
 His style is direct and laconic, in both prose narration and dialogue."
-His short stories have been translated into about 30 languages and he has published over 25 books in other countries, including four in English—Skinswaps (Northwestern University Press, 1988), You Do Understand (Dalkey Archive Press, 2010), Law of Desire (Dalkey Archive Press, 2014) and Change Me (Dalkey Archive Press, 2019)—seven in Croatian, six in Macedonian, three in German, Serbian and Turkish, two in Spanish, Italian and Czech, and also books in Russian, French, Slovak, Odia and Hungarian.
+His short stories have been translated into about 30 languages and he has published around 40 books in other countries, including four in English—Skinswaps (Northwestern University Press, 1988), You Do Understand (Dalkey Archive Press, 2010), Law of Desire (Dalkey Archive Press, 2014) and Change Me (Dalkey Archive Press, 2019)—eight in Macedonian, seven in Croatian, four in German, three in Serbian and Turkish, two in Spanish, Italian and Czech, and also books in Russian, French, Slovak, Odia, Malayalam, Tamil and Hungarian.